sbzlzh/ttt_player_info_role_counter/README.md

 Fixed missing Type and Base keys!
 <br />

 NOTE: This Addon only works for the "Trouble in Terrorist Town" - Gamemode.
+If you want to translate this document, please translate it with en, cn is not consistent with en.
 <br />

 Currently, there are English, Simplified Chinese, and Traditional Chinese languages available.